sooparc/Todo_list/README.md

 **For the todo list page**, I didn't get any errors, but I spent the most time on the searchbar & save and delete new todos in the local storage.
-In order to make the searchbar filters the list, I used a Javascript default funtion "filter" and "includes".
+In order to make the searchbar filters the list, I used a Javascript default function "filter" and "includes".
 If the value of input doesn't match with todos, it just simply hides them.

 When the user makes or deletes new todos, i made sure that the new todos are saved & deleted in the local storage.